This article may contain affiliate links. Please read my disclosure statement for more information

 Provide your child with a few open-ended and creative toys that encourage imagination and you will begin to see them play for longer stretches, be more immersed in their play, and become much more creative and imaginative.
 Put away all the lights and sounds and you’ll begin to see the positive shift in your home before you know it!

-If you’re already thinking ahead to all the cool open-ended, imaginative toys you want to buy for your kiddos for the holidays, start planning your holiday budget now and have a stress free holiday season!
+If you’re already thinking ahead to all the cool open-ended, imaginative toys you want to buy for your kiddos for the holidays, start planning your holiday budget now and have a stress free holiday season (link coming soon)!